VERIFIED TRADIES NEAR YOU

 Less Direct Communication

-You may deal with front desk staff instead of the mechanic, which can sometimes create a
+You may deal with front desk staff instead of the mechanic, which can sometimes create a communication gap and lead to misunderstandings about the issue or required repairs.

 Service Type |